FaultierSP/digital_rain/README.md

 You can change the window and the size of the characters will adapt, or press F11 to toggle the full-screen mode.

+## Running
+Be sure to have the "assets" folder with the font in the folder where the executable is running.
+Then start.
+That's it.

 ## Nice to have / contribution
 In the future it would be nice to add some features like a blur or CRT effect.
 Feel free to contribute.